|

 Myth] What is important

-is that these economic
+is that these economic fallacies would

-fallacies would have terrible
+have terrible consequences.
+The

-consequences.
-The President's faulty grasp
+President's faulty grasp of what had

-of what had caused the Depression led him
+caused the Depression led him to introduce

-to introduce a system whose operation
+a system whose operation was quite similar

-was quite similar to the old guild
+to the old guild structure, with the

-of reducing competition." -- Thomas E.
+competition." -- Thomas E. Woods, Jr.,-HERE

 [By